malisarsil/PyNanoSpacing/README.md

 ✅ An interactive workflow with real-time strain visualization.

 ## Documentation & Video Guide
 📹 An instructional video guide is included in the repository for reference.
 You can find the documentation and video guide here (https://github.com/malisarsil/PyNanoSpacing/blob/main/instruction_video.mp4).

+## Additional Notes
+Upon the first use, the application needs to download several artificial intelligence model weights.
+The download duration depends on your network connection, typically taking 1-2 minutes.
+This process is visible in the terminal.
+Once completed, the models are stored locally, and subsequent uses of the program will not require this download, eliminating the need to wait during later sessions.